SpredfastLegacy/JMVC-Inject/README.md

 	alertFoo(); // alert 6

-The usefulness of named functions will become more apparent when we talk about unbound functions.

 ## Injecting Class methods

 If you're injecting a method on a class defined with $.Class (jQueryMX),